 The peace movement called Women of Liberia Mass Action for Peace led to the election of Ellen Johnson Sirleaf in 2005, making Liberia the first African nation with a female president.
 To learn how your faith community can screen this extraordinary film, click here.

-The video, along with accompanying resources, including Financial Planning worksheets, can be used by schools to help students plan for how they will pay for their theological education.
-All materials, including this video, are free and can be downloaded.
+At left is a clip from a 30 minute video that can be used to help seminary students become aware of the long term consequences of borrowing The video, along with accompanying resources, including a Financial Planning Excel file, can be used by schools to help students plan for how they will pay for their theological education.
+All materials are free and can be downloaded.
 Students as well as school administrators are welcome to use the material provided on this site.